 Less obviously, one’s photo-a-day catalog creates a large improvement to memory.
 Just as hearing a few lyrics can recall to you an entire song, having a catalog of photos that spans years allows you to easily recall what was happening say, two years ago this time, or how some project was going, or remind you just how long it took, or that it happened at all.
 Looking back on the record of day-to-day life is also its own kind of beautiful.
 Sometimes it’s pointed out how crazy it is for people to visit landmarks, museums, or go to concerts, etc just to view them all through their phone cameras.
 I agree: tourist attractions and stage events are probably the last places you should use your camera.

 When sorting through hundreds of shoebox photos (maybe other families are different, but my family keeps their physical photos mostly in old shoe boxes) and using them to evoke stories, my grandparents would always seize on the commonplace.
 They would seize on the people, too: In pictures from a road trip to the Yosemite valley, pictures of the Yosemite vistas were not the most interesting interesting.
 What was interesting was seeing my uncle and mother as children, and how they got on in their RV.
 This has always stuck with me, and for years I tried to not take any photos unless a person was in frame.
-(I’ve relaxed this quite a bit in recent years).
+(I’ve relaxed this a bit in recent years).

 Digital photo collections have enormous value as your personal shoeboxes, and once you’ve taken at least a photo a day for a few years its surprisingly rewarding to look back on even recent history.
-I have found that just casually looking back helps me recall huge amounts from those years.
+I have found that just casually looking back helps me recall large amounts from those years.
 It also helps one notice what’s important.
 Once you have a year of photos, find some memories you liked, and look up what was in the national news on that day.
 Which was more important to you?
 Which is more worthy of your attention?

 ~ ~ ~